SecretFoundation/SNIPs/SNIP-721.md

 The ID of the minted token should also be returned in a LogAttribute with the key `minted`.

 ### AddMinters
-AddMinters will add the provided addresses to the list of authorized minters.
+AddMinters must add the provided addresses to the list of authorized minters.
 This should only be callable by an admin address.

 ##### Request
 ```